The brand voice document problem

 Why does a brand voice document fail with an LLM?

-Most brand voice docs fail because they describe the vibe, not the behavior.
-An LLM needs concrete instructions like sentence length, preferred vocabulary, formatting rules, and examples of what to do and what to avoid.
+Most brand voice docs fail because they describe the vibe rather than the behaviour.
+An LLM needs concrete instructions such as sentence length, preferred vocabulary, formatting rules, and examples of what to do and what to avoid.
 If the document only says “friendly,” “confident,” or “premium,” the model has too much room to guess.

 What should replace vague voice adjectives?

 Replace adjectives with observable rules and examples.
-For instance, instead of “playful,” specify whether the brand uses contractions, short sentences, light humor, or rhetorical questions, and show approved sample lines.
-The best voice systems include do/don’t lists, sample rewrites, and guidance for handling edge cases like apologies, CTAs, and technical explanations.
+Instead of “playful,” specify whether the brand uses contractions, short sentences, light humour, or rhetorical questions, and show approved sample lines.
+Strong voice systems include do/don’t lists, sample rewrites, and guidance for handling edge cases such as apologies, CTAs, and technical explanations.

 How many examples does a voice system need?

-Enough examples to cover the main content types and the most common tone shifts, not just one polished homepage paragraph.
-A practical system usually includes multiple examples for headlines, body copy, CTAs, support replies, and error messages, plus examples of bad output and corrected output.
-If the brand has distinct use cases, add examples for each one so the model can learn the differences.
+Enough to cover the main content types and the most common tone shifts, rather than just one polished homepage paragraph.
+A practical system usually includes several examples for headlines, body copy, CTAs, support replies, and error messages, along with bad output and corrected output.
+If the brand has distinct use cases, add examples for each so the model can learn the differences.

 Should every channel sound the same?

-No, every channel should sound consistent, but not identical.
-A product page, onboarding email, and customer support reply all serve different jobs, so the voice should flex in length, formality, and urgency while keeping the same underlying brand personality.
-The goal is a shared system of rules, not copy-paste sameness.
+Every channel should sound consistent while still fitting its purpose.
+A product page, onboarding email, and support reply all serve different jobs, so the voice should flex in length, formality, and urgency while keeping the same underlying brand personality.
+The goal is a shared system of rules rather than copy-paste sameness.

 Can a model infer brand voice from existing site copy?